 COVID-19 Vaccine Planning

-This is a centralized resource where you'll find everything you need to know to be ready for the COVID-19 vaccine when it arrives in Nevada.
+This is a centralized resource where you'll find everything you need to know to be ready to administer COVID-19 vaccine.
 We’ll regularly update this page as more information is available.

-Have questions about COVID-19 Vaccine Planning?
+Have questions about COVID-19 Vaccine?
 Send your question via email, and we'll post the response below.

 Interested in joining Nevada's Flu and COVID-19 Task Force?
 Email your name and organization to be added to the list.